Ilagan: Aggaw na Ilagan

-Binallay
+Binallay festival

-A native rice cake prepared year-round in Ilagan.
-It was during the administration of then Mayor Albano that Binallay Festival became the official festivity of Ilagan but was later replaced by the Mammangui Festival.
+It was during the administration of then Mayor Delfinito C. Albano that Binallay Festival became the official festivity of Ilagan but was later replaced by the Mammangi Festival.

 Cityhood anniversary

 Celebrated every August 11.
 The city government celebrated the first anniversary of Ilagan's cityhood charter in 2013.
 On August 11, 2015, marked another day in the history of Ilagan as the Department of Agriculture proclaimed the city as the new Corn Capital of the Philippines during its third cityhood anniversary.